stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 6]
 - Question (ilankham−stat6250): Is the ability to earn five total achievements at all related to the common employee rating scale of 0-5, with 5 being the highest possible level of performance?

+- Question (akurayev-stat6250): What sort of aptitude should someone have in order to learn SAS?
+- Answer (akurayev-stat6250): The aptitude to learn.
+I think it wiil take some time but stay and follow the course and it will just click.
+Anyone can learn SAS.

 [Course Structure Quiz, Problem 7]
 - Question (ilankham−stat6250): What's the intention of encouraging resubmission of incomplete assignments?
 Is it to encourage students to focus on iteratively creating projects that can be added to work-sample portfolios?

+- Question (akurayev-stat6250): If Team-Based Problem Solving should be done in team environment, why does everyone have to submit their work separately?

 [Course Structure Quiz, Problem 8]
 - Question (ilankham−stat6250): Why does the instructor give extra credit for catching mistakes he's made?
 Is it to reassure students that everyone makes mistakes, or help him proofread his course materials, or both?

+- Question (akurayev-stat6250): Can you import Excel spreadsheets to SAS?
+If yes, what is import syntax?
+- Answer (akurayev-stat6250): Yes, you can.
+Syntax: proc import datafile="filename" out=SAS-data-set
+dbms=identifier
+  replace;
+  sheet="sheet name";
+  getnames=yes;
+run;

 [Course Structure Quiz, Problem 9]